Responses to the COVID-19 pandemic in May 2020: 10 May

 The Brazilian National Congress has decreed three days of mourning to mark the 10,000 Brazilians who have died and called on Brazilians to follow health authorities' recommendations in order to reduce infection rates.

 In the United States, several US officials including Robert Redfield, the Director of the Centers for Disease Control and Prevention (CDC), Stephen Hahn, the Director of the Food and Drug Administration, and Dr Anthony Fauci, the leader of the White House Coronavirus Task Force, have entered into self-isolation after coming in contact with an individual who tested positive for the coronavirus.

 Governor of New York Andrew Cuomo has required nursing homes in New York to test staff twice a week for COVID-19.

 Tesla CEO and tech entrepreneur Elon Musk has threatened to pull the company's electrical vehicle factory and headquarters out of California and sued the Alameda County's health department after health authorities stopped the factory from reopening.
 Musk has accused Alameda health authorities of overstepping both state and federal regulations.

 The US airline trade group Airlines for America has endorsed allowing the Transportation Security Administration to conduct temperature checks on passengers for the duration of the coronavirus pandemic.

+Panama announces the start of remote education via TV.

 12 May

 Despite Brazil recording its highest daily death toll with 881 fatalities so far, President Jair Bolsonaro stated his intent to push for the reopening of non-essential businesses such as gyms and hair salons amidst strong resistance from state governors.
 Brazil has recorded over 12,400 coronavirus deaths, the sixth-highest total in the world.

 In the United States, House Speaker Nancy Pelosi unveiled the Democrat Party's $3 trillion pandemic relief proposal, with aid for struggling states and another round of $1,200 direct payments to American families, as well as a $25 billion bailout to the Postal Service, and $3.6 billion to ensure election security.
 Republican Senators immediately rejected the proposal, determining it to be 'too large and far-reaching'.

 US Republican Senators have proposed legislation enabling Donald Trump to apply sanctions to China if the country does not provide a 'full accounting' for the origins of the coronavirus.
 Senator Jim Inhofe stated that "The Chinese Communist Party must be held accountable for the detrimental role they played in this pandemic.
 Their outright deception of the origin and spread of the virus cost the world valuable time and lives as it began to spread".

+Panama announces that local companies may only reopen if they have health committees.